akrah/TKDetection/README.md

 [Top](#tkdetection)

 Use the version available on the website http://sourceforge.net/projects/qwtpolar.

-Replacing *x-x-x* by the downloaded version number:
+Replace *x-x-x* by the downloaded version number:

 ~~~